 Access Control Systems

-We offer a wide range of state-of-the-art access control systems from door intercoms, card and proximity tokens to biometric and facial recognition from leading manufacturers.
+As a security and fire service provider, we have a vast range of state-of-the-art access control systems from door intercoms, card and proximity tokens to biometric and facial recognition from leading manufacturers.

 Access Control, in its simplest form, refers to the practice of permitting or restricting individuals’ physical access to a site, building or even to specific areas and rooms.

 Access control systems have a wide array of features and functions.
 At the bottom end of the market, you have basic keypad systems requiring users to enter a PIN number and swipe card systems where you swipe a plastic card with a barcode through a reader.
 This is considered old technology and these systems have largely been replaced by proximity systems where you present a card or tag at a reader without needing to touch it.
 Also becoming more popular and more affordable are biometric systems, which are mostly based around fingerprint and eye scanning.
 The choice of access control technology will be partly dependent on the level of security needed, the environment in which they will be working, and cost.Access control systems can be applied to any physically contained points, such as doors, gates, barriers, fences, turnstiles and even elevators.
 They can be simple stand-alone systems with one system controlling one or two doors or they can be networked to cover an entire building, or even multiple buildings across different continents.

 As the name implies, an access control system controls who enters a site/building and specific areas within those premises and at what time. it should not impede the flow of authorised people but must keep unauthorised people out.

 A typical access control system consists of: